bameda/djmail/docs/usage.rst

         },
     }

-Also, you can costumize the maximum number of retry with these settings parameter:
+Also, you can customize the maximum number of retries with the following settings parameters:

 .. code-block:: python